 This is why you follow The Wandering Investor, because of on-the-ground research such as this.

-This particular apartment did not require a renovation job, but these typically costs between $300 and $500 per m2 ($28 – $46 per ft2) depending the the depth and luxury of the remodeling.
+This particular apartment did not require a renovation job, but these typically cost about $500 per m2 ($46 per ft2) depending the the depth and luxury of the remodeling.
 As part of his services, Mauricio connects his investors with the right interior designers, architects, and project managers.

 Do note that my friend decided to turn the third bedroom into a home office, with two desks, high-end chairs, and monitors.
 He is targeting the digital nomad market.